w8s-class/CS1520-Class-Information/docs/presentations/overview/course-intro.md

 ## What is the World Wide Web

-> "a part of the Internet accessed through a graphical user interface and containing documents often connected by hyperlinks —called also Web" <!-- .element: class="fragment highlight-red grow" -->
+> "a part of the Internet accessed through a graphical user interface and containing documents often connected by hyperlinks-- called also Web" <!-- .element: class="fragment highlight-red grow" -->